npmccallum/deo/README.md

 private key), should be placed into /etc/deo/encrypt.pem.
 This data is returned directly to clients who query for the encryption certificate chain.
 On important note is necessary.
-This file MUST contain a certificate with a subject with a commonName that resolves to the decryption server.
+This file MUST contain a certificate with a subject with a commonName that resolves to the decryption server (including the port if a non-standard port is used).
 This is the hostname that the client will use during decryption.
 This hostname may be an IP address.

 Why place the same certificate information in two different places?
 The Deo decryption service advertises only one encryption certificate chain but can